 This requires a router to make your camera, your computer and other network devices work together on the same network.
+Besides, your router must support wireless connectivity in order to use Wi-Fi.

 There are three ways to connect this IP camera to the Internet: